CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: CSI-fingerprinting Positioning Using Deep CNN

 \subsection{Pooling blocks}

-Due to the large number of antennas and sub-carriers in a massive MIMO-OFDM system, the spatial and frequency dimensions of CSI can be quite huge; therefore, spatially-downsampling is required.
-To reduce the feature size, average pooling (AveP) is quite popular in CSI-based indoor positioning networks.
+Average pooling (AveP) is widely used in CSI-based fingerprinting indoor positioning networks to reduce the feature size.
 After an AveP layer with equal pooling size and stride $(p,q)$, the height and width of input features will be reduced to $1/p$ and $1/q$ of the original sizes while the channel number will keep unchanged.
 However, information loss is unavoidable in this process since pixels in the height and width dimensions are averaged manually and represented by fewer pixels.
 To mitigate the information loss during the pooling process, we introduce the idea of pooling blocks (PBs)~\cite{lin2017refinenet}.
 In a PB, we first use a convolutional layer to double the channel number of input features.
 Next, we apply an AveP to reduce the spatial size.
 Finally, we adopt another convolutional layer to reduce the channel number to the original size.
 It is expected the added two convolutional layers will learn to transfer the important information for position estimation from spatial dimension to channel dimension and preserve it through training.
 The details of a PB are shown in Fig~\ref{fig:pb}.
 The idea of doubling the channel number before downsampling is also used in~\cite{hu2019runet}.